Nadja-K/Masterthesis-Classifiers/examples/finetuned_bert_examples2.md

 - The complete log including ALL evaluated samples can be found in `C:\Users\Nadja\Desktop\Masterthesis - Experiments\console_output.txt`
 - From looking at the nn sentences, it can be seen that while the suggested nearest neighbor sentences are sometimes wrong (wrong entity), the main topic between the query sentence as well as the suggested nn sentences seems to always be quite similar (helicopter example, steam example, war examples in general, ...)

+# FP Examples where the GT entity is part of the top5 result (but not the top1 result)
 ## FP Examples without any missed context sentences
 ### Ambiguous people
 These cases are almost always tricky because the query will be for a specific person with a name that also refers to other people that lived during different times.